Princeton-CDH/princeton-cdh.github.io/content/blog/iteration-reports/2021-09-27/index.md

 slug: "27"
 ---

 This iteration, we continued working on planned maintenance work and finishing the charter for the next year of work on the Geniza research partnership.
+Our rolling velocity is up to **7.7**; points for this iteration were high because work included a large feature on the Geniza project that was finally completed and several features for Derrida data exports that had been in-progress for multiple iterations.

 ## Derrida's Margins